Heliwrenaid/android-tool/README.md

 # About the project

-SAT is a script created for unpack/repack image files (especially Generic System Images).
-The aim of SAT is to make some steps simple and automatically.
+SAT is a script created for unpack/repack image files (especially Generic System Images).It is available on Linux and Android devices.
+The main aim of SAT is to make some steps simple and automatically.
 It also contains some features related to GSIs:

 - reduce size of system image file
 - convert system from AB architecture to A-only